 Things To See & Do

 Plan a magnificent drive over mountain passes such as Kirkstone and Wrynose.
-Affording the most tremendous views and not for the faint hearted, these are some of the steepest roads in England.
+Affording the most tremendous views but not for the faint hearted, these are some of the steepest roads in England.

 The Honister Slate Mine offers a variety of underground mine tours and fascinating insight into the area’s industrial and social heritage, an excellent diversion on a rainy day.
 If you are in the mood for more active adventure, try your hand at the Via Ferrata (Iron Way) – a guided ascent of the mountain using the original miners’ track up the precipitous outer incline, with the addition of a continuous cable making the climb achievable and safe for everyone.
-Myers Head Lead mine in Patterdale offers a more sedate experience: only worked for a few years and abandoned in the 1870s, this historical site is quite intact.
+Myers Head Lead mine in Patterdale offers a more sedate experience: only being active for a few years before it was abandoned in the 1870s, this historical site is quite intact.

 Travelling To & Around